Riley-Py/UWaterloo-Work/Top-Down Processes.md

 - *Top-down (theory-driven/conceptually driven)*: Perceiver's expectations, theories, or concepts guide the selection and combos of info in pattern recognition
 - Two problems of bottom-up models are *context effects* and *expectation effects*
-	- *Context effects*: Perceivers looking to identify objects in real-world scenes
+	- *Context effects*: Perceivers looking to identify objects in real-world scenes, where accuracy/length of time needed to recognize objects vary with context
+- Have to interact with bottom-up processes